speeters-chem/git_course_parallel_school/README.md

  - 1.2.7 --**CHECK**-- if syncronization is really completed

- - 1.2.8 Create a remote repo for BACKUP and add it to local repo
+ - 1.2.8 Create a remote repo for BACKUP and add it to the local repo

          git remote add backup url_backup_repo

- - 1.2.9 --**CHECK**-- if local repo is linked with ORIGIN and BACKUP
+ - 1.2.9 --**CHECK**-- if the local repo is linked with ORIGIN and BACKUP

          git remote -v

- - 1.2.10 Push local repo on BACKUP
+ - 1.2.10 Push the local repo to BACKUP

          git push --tags backup master